 - Insert a funnel into the top of the open bottle to make watering easier. (this sometimes catches the rain too!)

-- Freeze the water in the bottle first.
+- Freeze the water in the soda bottle drip feeder first.
 It makes it so much easier to poke the holes.
 Thanks for this tip Connie!

 - Marla, a reader of the blog, inserted a water meter near the roots and says that there is still moisture after three days of non watering in 100 degree heat!
 Amazing to know, Marla!